c-datculescu/amqp-examples/Simple/Rpc/README.md

     * AMQP specification says that when a queue is declared, it is by default bounded to the default unnamed exchange with the queue name as the routing key. we will use this feature to create the reply queue.
-    * we will declare the reply queue as AUTODELETED and EXCLUSIVE, meaning that the queue will disappear as soon as we are done with it and it can only be used by our channel.
+    * we will declare the reply queue as EXCLUSIVE, meaning that the queue will disappear as soon as we are done with it and it can only be used by our channel.

 Attached are three files: producer, consumer and cleanup.
 Start first the consumer and one producer after the consumer has